pjtunstall/retro-raiders/README.md

 ## 1. SET UP

 Open a terminal and, from the folder called `server`, execute `go run .` to launch the game server on port 8080 and the scoreboard server on port 10000.
 Enter `localhost:8080` in the address bar of Chrome, maximize the window and enter full-screen mode (CMD+SHIFT+F).

-Chrome will automatically adjust to the right the zoom; for me, it's 80%.
-Alternatively, you can play on Firefox if you manually zoom; 67% works for me.
+Adjust zoom if needed.

 ## 2. CAUTION